bmc/djangostripe/README.md

 # Acknowledgements

-I developed this software as a demonstration for [Alphabuyer][], LLC, as part of a consulting effort.
+I developed this software as a demonstration, while under contract to [Alphabuyer][], LLC.

 **Plug** Alphabuyer is a group buying portal.
 To quote the Alphabuyer website: